 42B.
 Bargaining for industrial agreements, good faith required etc.

-(1) When bargaining for an industrial agreement, a negotiating party shall bargain in good faith.
+(1) When bargaining for an industrial agreement, a negotiating party must bargain in good faith.

 (2) Without limiting the meaning of the expression, bargaining in good faith by negotiating parties includes doing the following things —